OWASP/CheatSheetSeries/cheatsheets/Authentication_Cheat_Sheet.md

 Example using pseudo-code for a login feature:

-* the First implementation using the "quick exit" approach*
+* First implementation using the "quick exit" approach*

 ```
 IF USER_EXISTS(username) THEN